 The event was designed to inspire young people, making them aware of one of the many exciting career paths available to expertly trained linguists, and it also provides LINCS graduating students with a valuable near-professional experience.
 A huge team effort goes into making sure that the event is accessible, and reaches the widest audience possible.

-Vicky Bannerman, Education Liaison Officer at Heriot-Watt University, commented: “It is a pleasure to work with colleagues from LINCS on the Multilingual Debate each year, seeing so many school pupils experience the buzz of simultaneous interpreting live and leave feeling inspired and full of enthusiasm for the study of languages is really fantastic.
+Vicky Bannerman, UK Recruitment Officer at Heriot-Watt University, commented: “It is a pleasure to work with colleagues from LINCS on the Multilingual Debate each year, seeing so many school pupils experience the buzz of simultaneous interpreting live and leave feeling inspired and full of enthusiasm for the study of languages is really fantastic.
 It is also lovely to see our former students who are now teachers bringing their pupils on to Campus to experience the thrill of the debate.”

 The debate can be viewed live online, and e-participants can tune into the floor, interpreting booths or BSL feed, to follow the discussions, thus experiencing first-hand the benefits and significance of language expertise in multilingual exchanges, but also discovering the high level of technology involved in facilitating international communications.

 Siobhan McKiernan, who is one of the school's Recruitment, Admissions and Marketing Administrators, worked on last year’s Multilingual Debate.
 She said: “From a communications point of view, the event is a great opportunity to speak with pupils, students and staff and we post their ideas, thoughts and feelings on Instagram, Facebook and Twitter live.
 This year we held a Twitter Live at the beginning and for 2018 we will do a combined Facebook live too.
 It’s the perfect platform for potential students to experience what it’s like to be at university studying languages and interpretation and what their future could hold!”